pbs-assess/TESA-uncertainty-talk/README.md

 # TESA-uncertainty-talk
-Talk on uncertainty for 2018 TESA WebEx series (Introduction to Stock Assessment)
+Talk on uncertainty for 2018 TESA WebEx series (Introduction to Stock Assessment), with shorter 20-minute version for 2020 TESA Risk workshop.

 Slides (and style to share with Dan Ricard) for talk on 1st November 2018.
 I think these are essentially the default beamer style, and I made a bit of a cover page though need to add a picture of some sort.